Creating Source Fields

 9. In the Name field, enter a name for the field.

-The sequence starts with the number 1.
+The sequence starts at 1.

 11. If you want the source field to always display the same information, in the Default Value field, enter the information.